CN and CP exceed their Maximum Grain Revenue Entitlements for Crop Year 2017–2018

-OTTAWA – December 21, 2017 - In a determination issued today, the Canadian Transportation Agency (CTA) ruled that revenues of the Canadian National Railway Company (CN) and the Canadian Pacific Railway Company (CP) have exceeded their Maximum grain revenue entitlements for crop year 2016-2017.
+In a determination issued today, the Canadian Transportation Agency (CTA) ruled that revenues of the Canadian National Railway Company (CN) and the Canadian Pacific Railway Company (CP) have exceeded their maximum grain revenue entitlements for crop year 2017–2018.

-CN and CP moved 6.9 percent more grain this crop year
+CN and CP moved 6.0 percent less grain this crop year

-In the 2016-2017 crop year, 43,196,615 tonnes of Western grain were moved—6.9 percent more than the volume moved during the previous crop year.
-The average length of haul of 953 miles was two miles, or 0.2 percent, higher than the previous crop year.
+In the 2017–2018 crop year, 40,618,285 tonnes of Western grain were moved—6.0 percent less than the volume moved during the previous crop year.
+The average length of haul of 953 miles was unchanged from the previous crop year.

 Determining the Maximum Revenue Entitlement